anngroong/podcasts/content/episode/481-arthur-khachatryan-euronest-aliyev-armenia-transit-move-tripp-gryumri-mayor-arrest-pashinyan-attacks-church.md

 * [Buy Me a Coffee - Support Groong](https://www.buymeacoffee.com/groong)

-That’s our [show](https://podcasts.groong.org/)!
-We hope you found it useful.
-Please find us on [Social Media](https://linktr.ee/groong) and follow us everywhere you get your Armenian news.
+That's our [Week in Review](https://podcasts.groong.org/), we hope you found it helpful.
+We invite your feedback and your suggestions, you can [find us](https://linktr.ee/groong) on most social media and podcast platforms.

 Thanks to **Laura Osborn** for the music on our podcasts.